-The Swedenborg Society Library is open during office hours Monday-Friday 9.30 a.m. – 5.00 p.m., by appointment only.
-Appointments to visit must be made in advance.
+The Swedenborg Society Library is open during office hours Monday-Friday 9.30a.m – 5.00 p.m by appointment only.
+All appointments must strictly be made in advance.

 The Swedenborg Society Library

 London WC1A 2TH